|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Use a reliable candy thermometer to ensure success.
-If you aren't sure your thermometer is accurate, here's an easy test.
-Bring a bot of water to a full boil.
-The thermometer should indicate 212 F (100 C).* If it's off by a few degrees, adjust the temperature indicated in the recipe.
+When making brittle, it is important to use a reliable candy thermometer to ensure success.
+If you aren't sure your thermometer is accurate, there's an easy test.
+Bring a bot of water to a full boil and insert the candy thermometer; the thermometer should indicate 212 F (100 C).
+If it's off by a few degrees, adjust the temperature indicated in the recipe.
+(If you are at an altitude of 500 feet or more, follow adjusted calculations for the correct boiling point temperature.)

 - 2 cups granulated sugar